fabiocozzolino/fabiocozzolino.github.io/_posts/2020-03-09-how-to-evolve-your-net-grpc-service.md

 > **_NOTE:_** The message fields name or their order are not important.
 Each field in the message definition has a unique field number, used to identify your field in the message binary format.
 Don't change it in live environment, it ill break the contract!

 # Remove a field
 We can remove a field from a message?
-Short answer: NO!
+Obviusly we can do it, but all the old clients still continue to send unnecessary data.
+Note that if a client send an unexpected field, the server will ignore it without throwing exception.
-Long answer: obviusly you can do it, but any not updated client will not works anymore.

 You need to establish a plan to softly replace the property with the new one:
 1. Introduce the new field int the message contract and leave the old field
 2. In the next release, introduce a warning when old client still doesn't send new field
 3. Finaly, two release after new field introduction, remove the old field and accept value only from the new field